auth0/docs/articles/connections/apple-siwa/set-up-apple.md

 ## Prerequisites

-Before you can register your app in the Apple Developer Portal, you'll need:
+Before you can register your app in the Apple Developer Portal, you must:

-* an [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
+* Have an [Apple Developer](https://developer.apple.com/programs/) account, which is a paid account with Apple.
 (There is no free trial available unless you are part of their [iOS Developer University Program](https://developer.apple.com/support/compare-memberships/).)

 ## Obtain Team ID